 I don’t consider myself a parenting blogger.
 I think there is almost too much parenting advice circulating the web now, and it is very overwhelming.
 Each week there is a new article or blog post telling us what we should or shouldn’t be doing with our kids.
-I truly believe that every parent know their child and knows how to parent them.
+I truly believe that every parent knows their child and knows how to parent them.
 However, that doesn’t mean that we all don’t need little tips to help us along the way.

 Recently, I discovered a new method for helping my children understand and deal with their emotions.
 I can’t take credit for this idea, I got the inspiration from this video.
 But I thought I would share with you all my version of a self-regulation chart/corner for my kids.

-Honey Bee…my sweet sweet girl is full of emotions.
+Honey Bee…my sweet girl is full of emotions.
 Since the day that she was born she has always been so expressive and sometimes her emotions start to burst out of her and she has no clue what to do with them!
 At times it is a struggle getting her to understand and articulate what she is going through.

-Here is how we use our self regulation chart and corner
+Here is how we use our self-regulation chart and corner

 - When my child has a feeling they need to express, I usually suggest going to the “feel better corner”.
-This is not a form of punishment, it is used as a space for them to express themselves.
+This is not a form of punishment, it is used as space for them to express themselves.
 Since this is not viewed as a punishment my kids go without a fight.

 - I ask them to point to which emotion they are feeling on our emotion chart (eta: before we started using our corner I went over the emotion flash cards with them to teach them what each emotion was).
 Then once they identify what they feel, they turn the sheet over and tell me which activity they would like to do to feel better.
-On the other side of our emotion sheet I have a list of activities they can choose from which include (puzzle, coloring, reading a book, drawing a picture of how they feel, and calm down bottle) the bucket filled with these things is located on the right side of our feel better corner.
+On the other side of our emotion sheet, I have a list of activities they can choose from which include (puzzle, coloring, reading a book, drawing a picture of how they feel, and calm down bottle) the bucket filled with these things is located on the right side of our feel better corner.
 I also have Paw Patrol figurines in there to help them “act out” how they feel.
 And I also have series of “When I Feel” books that I can read to them upon request.

 - Once they make their choice they go over to the corner to do their chosen activity.
 After they are done I have them identify which feeling they are feeling.
 They normally point to calm or happy.